hashxltd/IBF/README.md

 * **Eliminate Data Silos:** Achieve a true 360-degree view of your business by unifying data from every department.
 * **Boost Operational Efficiency:** Automate workflows, streamline processes, and empower your teams to focus on high-value tasks.
 * **Data-Driven Decisions:** Leverage powerful AI and real-time analytics to turn raw data into strategic, predictive insights.
-* **Reduce Total Cost of Ownership:** Replace dozens of disparate software subscriptions with one predictable, scalable, and all-inclusive platform.
+* **Flexible Deployment:** Choose between our secure Cloud SaaS for agility or a Self-Managed solution for ultimate control.
-* **Future-Proof Your Business:** Built on a modern, cloud-native architecture that grows with you, adapting to market changes and new opportunities.
+* **Future-Proof Your Business:** Built on a modern, robust architecture that grows with you, adapting to market changes and new opportunities.

 ## 🏛️ Core Modules